WCL

 Flexible structure

-Map almost any data structure with a statically typed core — records, vectors and tensors, union types, interfaces, and decorators that bind surface syntax to your model.
-Express the shapes you actually have, checked before runtime.
+Map almost any data structure with a statically typed core: records, vectors and tensors, union types, interfaces, and decorators that bind raw syntax to your model.
+Express the shapes you actually have.
+WCL checks them before runtime.

 Schemas

-Declare a schema once and easily validate your data against it — types, required fields, and constraints all checked, so mistakes surface before anything downstream runs.
+Declare a schema once and validate your data against it.
+WCL checks types, required fields, and constraints, so mistakes show up before anything downstream runs.

 Natural, block-based syntax